-12.2 Class Teacher
+12.5 Class / subject Teacher

-Class teachers are expected to plan students' learning to be directly related to their IEPs or Quest and/or specific needs as stated in the KHDA Inspection Handbook.
+Class / subject teachers are expected to plan students' learning to be directly related to their IEPs or documentation and/or specific needs as stated in the KHDA Inspection Handbook.
 Teaching may be on an individual or group basis and involve specialist teachers or learning assistants.
+Class/ subject teachers are responsible for supporting and guiding the Learning Support Assistants working alongside them.

-12.3 Learning Support Assistants LSAs
+12.6 Learning Support Assistants LSAs